heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

 │   └── MenuPage/
 │       └── MenuPage.jsx
 ├── services/
-│   └── geminiService.js           # (To be extended)
+│   └── groqService.ts            # (To be extended)
 └── App.jsx
 ```

 ## 7. Key Considerations & Next Steps

 -   **Prompt Engineering:** This will be an iterative process.
-Getting high-quality, relevant, and correctly formatted responses from Gemini is key.
+Getting high-quality, relevant, and correctly formatted responses from the Groq-served Llama model is key.
 -   **User Experience:** Continuous testing and refinement of the chat flow and UI.
 -   **Initial Decisions for User:**
     1. Global chat (in `App.jsx`) or MenuPage-specific?